 As before, the key metric for this analysis is the spread in TVPI.
 We construct portfolios using a "vintage spread" concept, where portfolios range from containing funds of one distinct vintage year to funds of six distinct vintage years.
 We use six distinct vintage years because the Transaction Portfolio contains funds from six different vintage years.
 For each vintage spread (that is, for each portfolio construction comprising a different number of vintage years), we generate 10,000 simulated portfolios.
-Each portfolio contains only six funds.
-This ensures that simulated portfolios are not already diversified by containing a large number of funds, but still allows portfolios to contain up to the same number of distinct vintage years as the Transaction Portfolio.
+Each portfolio containing a large number of funds, but still allows portfolios to contain up to the same number of distinct vintage years as the Transaction Portfolio.